ShiyuFan0820/CSLearningNote/WebFoundation/Basic_2_CSS.md

 To use the `.css` file in the HTML file, we would add a link element which is a self-closing tag, and write a `rel` relationship which refers to what is the role of this thing that it is linking to, and the other one is the `href`, which is the location of the linked file.

+External CSS is suitable for multi-page HTML websites.